yeneyorel/ROI-Calculator/README.md

   'npm install sqlite3'
   - Navigate to the project directory: 'cd roi/calculator/src
   - Install dependencies: npm install
-3. run this to you CMD "node server.ts".
+3. run this command to your CMD "node server.ts".
 "Server is running on port 3000" message will display on your CMD
 4. Open the application in your browser (http://localhost:3000)
 5. End Points
    - '/previousCalculations': Fetch previous ROI calculations